'At Ease-' Seun Richards' Journey from Military Aspirations to Mental Health Awareness in Nollywood - Nollywire

 ‘At Ease:’ Seun Richards’ Journey from Military Aspirations to Mental Health Awareness in Nollywood

-As a child, Seun Richards dreamed of becoming a soldier, a vision that grew as he spent time around military environments.
+As a child, Seun Richards dreamt of becoming a soldier, a vision that grew as he spent time around military environments.
 He attended Command Day Secondary School in Ikeja, Lagos, befriending children of military personnel and frequently visiting the barracks on weekends.
 Through primary and secondary school, his goal remained firm, and he even took the entry exams for the Nigerian Defence Academy.

 However, his aspirations were ultimately put on hold when he couldn’t convince his mother to support this lifelong ambition.
 Years later, Richards’ journey has come full circle with his debut film ‘At Ease,’ which follows Agbo, a soldier grappling with Post-Traumatic Stress Disorder (PTSD) after returning from a mission.